Polverino clan: History

 The organization was founded by Giuseppe Polverino, known as "Peppe 'o barone" in the 1990s.
 The clan started as a ramification of the Nuvoletta clan, but has become independent and one of the most powerful groups of the Camorra over the time, surpassing the Nuvolettas that in 90s were going through a very difficult time, thanks to the large efforts of the Italian police to overthrow the organization.
 Taking advantage of these years, Giuseppe had to start building his own clan, managing to bring to him, emerging members of the Camorra from Marano such as the Simioli and Ruggiero families.

 Giuseppe Polverino, was dubbed the 'hashish king', due to his monopoly on the importation of hashish from Morocco to Italy via Spain supplying not only all the Camorra clans, but also the 'Ndrangheta, the Sicilian Mafia and the Sacra Corona Unita.
 The Polverino clan had a monopoly of the hashish trade since 1992 until 2009.
 According to one of the pentitos of the clan, Domenico Verde, the hashish was cultivated in the region of Ketama, and arrived by mules in the beginning, but later was modernized and accessible on trucks and cars.

 According to the authorities in Spain, the Polverino clan is the most powerful Camorra clan acting in the country, due to the number of people they have installed and because of the potential of their structure.
 Among the cities with great influence of the organization are: Alicante, Tarragona, Málaga and Cádiz.

 The clan is known to have a good relationship with the Cosa Nostra families from Palermo.

-A true lover of poker, women and the good life, Giuseppe Polverino's personal fortune is over 1 billion euros.
+Giuseppe Polverino's personal fortune is over 1 billion euros.
 Polverino has a great entrepreneurial capacity, investing in the tourism-hotel sector in Italy and Spain, one of the top money launderers of the clan was Luigi Esposito, that according to reports, was able to quadruple the money of the organization.
 Esposito, who for a long time was a trusted member of the Nuvoletta clan, started working for the Polverino clan, and was arrested in September 2019.

 Giuseppe Polverino was arrested on 6 March 2012 in an apartment in Jerez de la Frontera, Spain and extradited to Italy after two months.
 After his arrest, Giuseppe Simioli, his right-hand man, had taken the reins of the organization, but was also arrested in July 2017 for mafia association, drugs and arms trafficking.